ct-Open-Source/tuya-convert/README.md

 ### FLASH third-party firmware
 BE SURE THE FIRMWARE FITS YOUR DEVICE!
-1. Place or link your binary file to ./files/thirdparty.bin.
+1. Use the provided binaries, or place/link your own binary file to ./files/thirdparty.bin.

+    A custom version of Sonoff-Tasmota 6.6.0.7 is bundled for your convenience as the default `thirdparty.bin` firmware.
+It is a variant of minimal `sonoff-basic` build which ensures that the WiFi configuration access point is available at first boot without requiring the button to be correctly configured.

-	Currently a custom build of Sonoff-Tasmota [v6.6.0](https://github.com/arendst/Sonoff-Tasmota/releases/tag/v6.6.0) `sonoff-basic.bin` is included.
+	Additionaly, a minimal build of Sonoff-Tasmota [v6.6.0](https://github.com/arendst/Sonoff-Tasmota/releases/tag/v6.6.0) `sonoff-basic.bin` is also included.
 In this Tasmota firmware variant, many features and most sensors are disabled.
-Tasmota strongly recommendeds to update to a [current version](http://thehackbox.org/tasmota) of a "full featured" variant (e.g., `sonoff.bin`).
-This can be accomplished via OTA after the Tuya-Convert process completes successfully.
+Tasmota strongly recommendeds to [update to the current release](http://thehackbox.org/tasmota/release) of a "full featured" variant (e.g., `sonoff.bin`).
+This can easily be accomplished via the `Firmware Upgrade` option after the Tuya-Convert process completes successfully.
 Please note that while we include this for your convenience, we are not affliated with the Tasmota project and cannot provide support for post installation issues.
 Please refer to [the respective project](https://github.com/arendst/Sonoff-Tasmota) for configuration and support.

 	Binary requirements:
 	* full binary including first-stage bootloader